SeanEricGrinter/portfolio/Moo/README.txt

 - I'm thinking there's probably a way to make a div adhere to a particular geometry, and I want to try and figure it out
 - Hopefully I don't get too distracted by this and actually apply for the job

 The Basic Plan does have some holes.
-I will research Block Theme and Word Press BLock Editor first.
+I will research Block Theme and Word Press Block Editor first.

+Post-Investigation 1:
+Astoundingly, my time as a martial arts instructor was actually usefull to this project.
+I have actually used Black Themes before!
+My employer wanted to use my web dev skill to redesign his website.

+I find raw web dev fun.
+Filling out HTML structure and creating something from scratch is enjoyable.
+Hopefully Block Editor is not too far removed.

+Looking at Word Press Block Editor documentation is bringing back some core dev memories.
+I have to install Node!
+It's been a while since I've heard "nvm".